Teen Mental Health Conditions We Treat

 Hillside is one of the leading mental health residential treatment centers for children in Atlanta, Georgia.
 We focus on creating a continuum of care for children and teens, helping them transition into healthy adulthood and guiding the families who nurture and support them.
-Our residential and outpatient services help heal families and provide them with successful strategies for healthy living.
+Our residential services and Day Programs help heal families and provide them with successful strategies for healthy living.

 Depression as a clinical diagnosis can be serious.
 It is often accompanied by self-harm or self-injurious behaviors.
 Recent brain research suggests that anxiety, another clinical diagnosis, and depression, may be on the same mental health continuum.
 Anxiety often manifests as over-activity, while depression presents in lethargic behavior.
 What is going on in the brain in both conditions, however, is similar.
 Anxiety can turn into depression and vice-versa.

 Hillside treats children and teens with depression, anxiety and life-threatening or self-injurious behaviors in our residential treatment program.
-We also provide mental health services to these children and their families in our outpatient clinic.
+We also provide mental health services to these children and their families in our Day Programs.

 Atlanta’s Top Bipolar Disorder Treatment Center